 #9.
 Meditate

-Meditation is designed to help you focus on your body and your breathing, and leave everything else aside for a while.
-If you haven’t tried meditation before, there are many podcasts and apps that can help with your mindfulness – some offer soothing sounds and background noises, others offer guided meditations that talk you through letting go.
+Meditation helps you focus on your body and your breathing, setting everything else aside for a while.
+If you haven’t tried it before, plenty of podcasts and apps can help – some offer soothing background sounds, others walk you through guided meditations.

 You May Also Enjoy Learn How To Be Happier: 3 Easy Steps You Can Start Today